jori-nordic/pytest-hw-ncs/README.md

 `RPCChannel.get_evt()`: get an event from the device.
 A tuple is returned, containing the raw event and its decoded payload.

+# Other boards

+What do we need to run the framework on other boards?

+- Flash hex
+- select serial
+- remove dep on RTT
+  - make nih_rpc log backend

+- method to discover board (opt)
+  - find serial port for RPC+log
+  - find endpoint to flash to

 # TODO